15 October 2024

 The Characters

-Kumiko is a tortured soul, who becomes “tainted” by her own admission, and removes herself from Toru’s world to spare him.
+Kumiko is a tortured soul, who becomes 'tainted' (of her own admission), and removes herself from Toru’s world to spare him.
 Creta’s character has a complex relationship with pain.
 She undergoes a difficult childhood and early adulthood, until she eventually finds her calling as a medium.
 Malta Kano’s obsession with water, the “flow” of life, and the missing cat, is a forewarning of the impending challenges in Toru’s life.
 The whistling waiter probably represents Mr. Honda as he is shown to be carrying the Cutty Sark bottle to the hotel room - 208.
 Cinnamon is the boy who foresees the violent death of his own father at the hands of Noboru; helped along by his man Friday - Ushikawa.
 Cinnamon and Toru are thus bonded in their antagonism towards Noboru.
 May Kasahara is full of contradictions - her morbid talk about death, her fascination with wigs, and ambiguous ethics, provide the necessary support and periodic lessons to Toru.
 Nutmeg’s memories of her repatriation to Japan on board a ship, toward the end of World War II, hold the key to her association with Toru.
 Her enterprise of designing garments, and the serendipitous gift of ‘healing’ people, is quite the original touch!
 Lt.
 Mamiya’s accounts of the war, and his blood-curdling tale regarding Boris the Manskinner, highlight the atrocities of war, and raise an ethical dilemma regarding the World War II.

 Music